master-of-zen/Av1an/docs/TargetQuality.md

 `av1an -i file --target_quality 90` - Will run aomenc with default settings of target_quality

 `av1an -i file --target_quality 95 --vmaf_path "vmaf_v.0.6.3.pkl" --probes 6` - With specified path to vmaf model and 6 probes per segment

+## Scaling

+By default vmaf calculation is done at 1920x1080 with default model.
+VMAF calculation resolution can be changed

+`--vmaf-res 3840x2160`

+## Cropping with target quality

+Filter with crop should be supplied for both ffmpeg options and vmaf filter

+`--ffmpeg "-vf crop=3840:1900:0:0" --vmaf-filter "crop=3840:1900:0:0" --vmaf-res "3840x1900"`

+or cropping and resizing could be done with vapoursynth script ` -i 4k_crop.vpy --vmaf-res "3840x1600" --target-quality 90 -o test.mkv `